John D. Rockefeller Jr.

-John Davison Rockefeller Jr. (January 29, 1874 – May 11, 1960) was an American financier and philanthropist, and the only son of Standard Oil co-founder John D. Rockefeller.

-He was involved in the development of the vast office complex in Midtown Manhattan known as Rockefeller Center, making him one of the largest real estate holders in the city.
+John Davison Rockefeller Jr. (January 29, 1874 – May 11, 1960) was an American financier and philanthropist.
+Rockefeller was the fifth child and only son of Standard Oil co-founder John D. Rockefeller.
+He was involved in the development of the vast office complex in Midtown Manhattan known as Rockefeller Center, making him one of the largest real estate holders in the city at that time.
 Towards the end of his life, he was famous for his philanthropy, donating over $500 million to a wide variety of different causes, including educational establishments.
 Among his projects was the reconstruction of Colonial Williamsburg in Virginia.
 He was widely blamed for having orchestrated the Ludlow Massacre and other offenses during the Colorado Coalfield War.
 Rockefeller was the father of six children: Abby, John III, Nelson, Laurance, Winthrop, and David.

-Early life
+Early life and education

-Rockefeller was the fifth and last child of Standard Oil co-founder John Davison Rockefeller Sr. and schoolteacher Laura Celestia "Cettie" Spelman.
+John Davison Rockefeller Jr. was born on January 29, 1874, in Cleveland, Ohio, the fifth and youngest child of Standard Oil co-founder John Davison Rockefeller Sr. and schoolteacher Laura Celestia "Cettie" Spelman.
 His four older sisters were Elizabeth (Bessie), Alice (who died an infant), Alta, and Edith.
 Living in his father's mansion at 4 West 54th Street, he attended Park Avenue Baptist Church at 64th Street (now Central Presbyterian Church) and the Browning School, a tutorial establishment set up for him and other children of associates of the family; it was located in a brownstone owned by the Rockefellers, on West 55th Street.
-His father John Sr. and uncle William A. Rockefeller Jr. co-founded Standard Oil together.
+His father John Sr. and uncle William Rockefeller Jr. co-founded Standard Oil together.

-Initially, he had intended to go to Yale University but was encouraged by William Rainey Harper, president of the University of Chicago, among others, to enter the Baptist-oriented Brown University instead.
-Nicknamed "Johnny Rock" by his roommates, he joined both the Glee and the Mandolin clubs, taught a Bible class, and was elected junior class president.
+He initially intended to attend Yale University but was encouraged by William Rainey Harper, president of the University of Chicago, to instead attend Brown University, then a Baptist-oriented university.
+Nicknamed "Johnny Rock" by his roommates, Rockefeller joined both the Glee and the Mandolin clubs at Brown, taught a Bible class, and was elected junior class president.
 Scrupulously careful with money, he stood out as different from other rich men's sons.

-In 1897, he graduated with the degree of Bachelor of Arts, after taking nearly a dozen courses in the social sciences, including a study of Karl Marx's Das Kapital.
 He joined the Alpha Delta Phi fraternity and was elected to Phi Beta Kappa.
+In 1897, after completing nearly a dozen social sciences courses, including one on Karl Marx's Das Kapital, Rockefeller graduated with a Bachelor of Arts from Brown University.